ChemCryst/crystals/newdocs/interface/model-window.rst

 Using the Model Window
 **********************
 The model window shows the current structure.
 The image is updated automatically whenever there is a significant change in the model.
-For very large structure (or slow computers) model display can be inhibited through the menu |blue| Appearance/Model/Auto Display OFF |xblue|.
+For very large structures (or slow computers) model display can be inhibited through the menu |blue| Appearance/Model/Auto Display OFF |xblue|.
 |br|\
 This window has its own little menu.
 This provides tools for selecting atoms in a